evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive/_index.md

 The model has 4 USB-C connections as standard.
 ## Lights

 You can choose between two types of headlights for the BMW i5 M60 xDrive.
-The standard headlights use LED technology.  lights.technology.option.ledmatrixlaser In addition, the standard taillights use LED technology.
+The standard headlights use LED technology.
+Headlights based on LED Matrix technology are available as an option.
+LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
+In addition, the standard taillights use LED technology.

 <figur>